Arizona publisher drops poisoning claims against ex-wife

 Soldwedel sought $18 million from Aspiranti in the lawsuit that alleged poisoning and $2 million in his defamation case against Aspiranti, her family and a friend.

-“It’s been a burden to them and a theater of this rich man trying to sue them all,” said Aspiranti, 66.
+“It’s been a burden to them and a theater of this rich man trying to sue them all,” Aspiranti said.
 “It was just hard on all of us.
 We’re all glad it’s gone and done.”

 Mull said he was confident enough that Soldwedel’s poisoning claims wouldn’t hold up in court that he didn’t hire an expert on behalf of Aspiranti to rebut them, calling the case one of the most bizarre he’s ever encountered.